Pentecost: important feast day because it is considered the “birth of the church.”

 We reflect on this at every baptism:

-“I baptize you in the name of the Father and of the Son and of the Holy Spirit.”
-Or even at the sign of the cross, “In the name of the Father and of the Son and of the Holy Spirit.”
-Without the miracle of Pentecost, which the Bible tells us, and the sending of the Holy Spirit, the Christian faith would not be complete or adequate.
+“I baptize you in the name of the Father, Son, and Holy Spirit.”
+Or even at the sign of the cross, “In the name of the Father and of the Son and the Holy Spirit.”
+Without the miracle of Pentecost, which the Bible tells us, and of the sending of the Holy Spirit, the Christian faith would not be complete or adequate.

 Outpouring of the Holy Spirit by the Father or the Son?